Causal Effect Estimation with Global Probabilistic Forecasting: A Case Study of the Impact of Covid-19 Lockdowns on Energy Demand: Introduction

 In particular, we choose Australia and Europe as the regions to study the lockdown impact on energy consumption in our case study.
 This is because, firstly, they imposed restrictive lockdown measures at the very beginning of the pandemic at similar starting dates.
 Secondly, there are distinctions in how they established lockdown restrictions across the countries/states, with some regions not imposing them, which is essential for a causal impact analysis of policy interventions.

 In detail, each state government in Australia imposed Covid-19 restrictions in their respective timelines, causing a nationwide lockdown to begin on March 23, 2020; by this date, all non-essential businesses and schools in Australia were closed.
 Whereas in Europe, Italy was the first country that was hit severely and quickly by Covid-19.
-Spain and Poland went into lockdown on March 14, 2020, and Switzerland on March 16, 2020 (Figure~\ref{fig:fig1}).
+Spain and Poland went into lockdown on March 14, 2020, and Switzerland on March 16, 2020 (see Figure 1 in Section D of Supplementary Material for more details).
 The pandemic resulted in the closure of all schools, commercial activities, and businesses, decreasing total country energy consumption.
-Because of the global decline in electricity demand, some electricity companies have been forced to reduce working hours in both the mining and generation segments, such as Tauron, one of Poland's largest electricity companies.
-It has consequently resulted in a global GDP drop \cite{rybak2021impact}.
+Because of the global decline in electricity demand, some electricity companies have been forced to reduce working hours in both the mining and generation segments.

 We calculate the effect of the lockdowns as an intervention on each state in the Australian national energy market, and the effect of an intervention on countries across Europe per quantile to determine which quantile has the highest concentration of intervention impacts.
 We find that overall there is (unsurprisingly) a reduced energy consumption in Australian states and European countries.
 However, while some states or countries experienced a uniform consumption reduction, others experienced a non-uniform reduction or even some increases for specific parts of the energy demand distribution.